Safe Option-Critic: Learning Safety in the Option-Critic Architecture: EXPERIMENTS

-To evaluate these experiments, we consider the following metrics: the learned policy, average cumulative discounted return of episodes and the density of the state visits.
-It can be observed from Fig.~\ref{fig:FourRoom4Opt} that the options with the controllability (Safe-OC) have lower variance in the return of an episode as compared to the options without the controllability (OC).
-This highlights the fact that the controllability helps the agent in avoiding the unsafe states (inducing variability in the return value).
-To validate that learning with the controllability causes fewer visits to the unsafe state, we visualize the state frequency graph depicted in the Fig.~\ref{fig:Frequency_heat_map}.
-It is observed that the options with the controllability have lower frequency of visit to the unsafe states as opposed to the vanilla options.
+It can be observed from Fig.~\ref{fig:FR_return} that the options with the controllability (Safe-OC) have a lower standard deviation in the return of an episode as compared to the baseline i.e. options without any notion of safety (OC).
+Fig.~\ref{fig:FR_TD_error} represents a lower standard deviation in the absolute sum of the TD error with safety.
+This highlights the fact that the controllability helps the agent to avoid the unsafe states (variable reward), thus resulting into a smaller variance in the sum of absolute TD error over multiple trials.
+The Fig. \ref{fig:variance_regularizer_ fourroom} shows how the performance (expectation and variance in the return) varies with the change in the controllability regularizer $\psi$.
+We chose the optimal value of $\psi$ which maximizes the mean, but also, minimizes the variance in return.
+From the figure, it can be easily seen that $\psi=0.1$ leads to maximum expectation but also significant reduction in the variance of return.
+We also visualize the state frequency graph depicted in the Fig.~\ref{fig:Frequency_heat_map}.
+It is observed that the options with the controllability function have lower frequency of visit to the frozen states (risky) as opposed to the vanilla options.

-The learning of safe options induces transparency to the behavior of an agent.
-This is most explicitly demonstrated through the path taken by the agent in case of both controllability and no controllability in the options as shown in Fig.~\ref{fig:policy_fourroom}.
-Regardless of the start state, Safe-OC agent navigates to the goal state avoiding the states with a high variance in the reward as opposed to the OC agent which finds a shortest route being unaware of the error prone states.
+Learning of safe options induces transparency in the behaviour of an agent.
+This is most explicitly demonstrated through the trajectory taken by the agent without controllability regularizer \ (baseline OC) and with controllability regularizer (Safe-OC) as shown in the Fig.~\ref{fig:policy_fourroom}.
+Regardless of the start state, Safe-OC agent navigates to the goal state by avoiding the states with a high variance in the reward, as opposed to the OC agent, which finds a shortest route to the goal state being unaware of the risky states.